brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 Piece for choir and live looping by Scot Hanna-Weir.
-Electronics by Bruno Ruviaro.
+Electronics by Bruno T. Ruviaro.

 ## About this piece